 Paid ads on Facebook or Google are other marketing tactics that can be relatively inexpensive, yet difficult to quantify in terms of value.
 However, as consumers, we’ve noticed more customized online advertising targeting our individual interests and tendencies, through use of advanced analytics and tracking.

-One independent precision dealership is taking a simple approach to marketing in 2018 — monthly specials.
-The dealership is outlining a different deal each month, to include specific product discounts, hardware trade in offers or an open house.
+One independent precision dealership took a simple approach to marketing in 2018 — monthly specials.
+The dealership outlined a different deal each month, to include specific product discounts, hardware trade in offers or an open house.

 Whatever approach dealers are taking to target customers with marketing technology products and services, they want to make sure they can measure the impact to justify the investment.